Private Educational Loans

 These loans should be taken as a last resort after all Federal Loans have been exhausted.

 As with all student loans, the amount borrowed must be for educational expenses and cannot exceed the cost of attendance for the loan period.
-Money is borrowed in the student's name.
-A cosigner is usually required and loan approval is based on creditworthiness.
-Interest rates, loan fees, and borrower benefits for alternative loans vary.
-Alternative loans are also available for students that may not qualify for federal aid; International students with a cosigner, students who have past due term balances, and students enrolled for less than half-time.
+Money is typically borrowed in the student's name, although some lenders have loans available under a parent’s name.
+A cosigner is usually required if the loan is borrowed in the student’s name and loan approval is based on creditworthiness.
+Interest rates, loan fees, and borrower benefits for private loans vary.
+Private loans are also available for students that may not qualify for federal aid including international students (with a cosigner), students who have past due term balances, and students enrolled for less than half-time.

 You should file the FAFSA and see if you qualify for any federal grants or federal loans.
 Federal grants do not have to be paid back.
 Federal loans generally have lower interest rates than private loans, and unlike private loans, federal loan interest rates do not adjust based on PRIME* or LIBOR** rates.

 If you qualify and have been offered any federal loans in your financial aid award package, you should accept them before considering a private education loan.
 Alternative loans are not guaranteed and are based on your creditworthiness.
 Most have variable interest rates and fees and do not provide the benefits of federal student loans.

 If, after receiving federal and any other state or external grant/scholarship aid, you still cannot meet college expenses, then you may want to consider applying for a private education loan.

 *PRIME is the Prime Lending Rate as published in the Wall Street Journal.
 This is the rate banks charge their most creditworthy customers. **LIBOR is the 3-month average of the London Interbank Offered Rate.
 LIBOR is the average interest rate paid on deposits of US dollars in the London market.